Constitution of Yucatán

-The Political Constitution of the State of Yucatán (Constitución Politica del Estado de Yucatán) is the constitution which legally governs the free and sovereign state of Yucatán, one of 31 states with the Federal District comprise the 32 federative entities of the United Mexican States.
+The Political Constitution of the State of Yucatán (Constitución Politica del Estado de Yucatán) is the constitution which legally governs the free and sovereign state of Yucatán, one of the 32 federative entities of the United Mexican States.
 It was drafted by the Constituent Congress of State, chaired by Héctor Victoria Aguilar in 1918 and promulgated by General Salvador Alvarado, pre-constitutional governor of Yucatán.
 The most important reforms were made in 1938, although its text has been revised and partially renovated over the 20th century and continues to be reformed so far.

 The current Constitution is historically the fifth constitution of the State of Yucatán; which includes the first publication of 1905, the second and official publication in 1918 and reform of 1938.

 Historical elements of the Constitutions of Yucatán

 Over nearly two centuries, Yucatán has had five constitutions, each of these constitutions was adapted to the circumstances of the times in which they were enacted and consequently has formed the current text of the constitution of the state of Yucatán.